The Turn of the Screw: Biographical context and composition

 James found it difficult to write by hand, reserving that for his journals.
 The Turn of the Screw was dictated to his secretary, William MacAlpine, who took shorthand notes and returned with typed notes the following day.
-Finding such a delay frustrating, James purchased his own Remington typewriter and dictated directly to MacAlphine.
+Finding such a delay frustrating, James purchased his own Remington typewriter and dictated directly to MacAlpine.
 In December 1897, James wrote to his sister-in-law: "I have, at last, finished my little book."

 Publication and later revisions

 The Turn of the Screw was first published in the magazine Collier's Weekly, serialised in 12 installments (27 January – 16 April 1898).
 The title illustration by John La Farge depicts the governess with her arm around Miles.
 Episode illustrations were by Eric Pape.

 In October 1898, the novella appeared with the short story "Covering End" in a volume titled The Two Magics, published by Macmillan in New York City and by Heinemann in London.

 Ten years after publication, James revised The Turn of the Screw for the New York Edition of the text.
 James made many changes, but most were minor, such as changing "utter" to "express"; the narrative was unchanged.
 The New York Edition's most important contribution was the retrospective account of the influences and writing of the novella James gave in his preface.
 James indicated, for example, that he was aware of research into the supernatural.
 In his preface, James only briefly mentions the story's origin in a magazine.
 In 2016, Kirsten MacLeod, citing James' private correspondence, indicated that he had a strong dislike for the serial form.